zainternational/pmsusermanual/docs/operations/cashiering/cashier-shift.md

 4. After closing, a success banner appears and a **Logout** button is shown — use it to log out of the cash register session.

 :::note
-Only transactions from the current session (since the last login) are shown in the closure summary.
+Only transactions from the current session (since the last shift drop) are shown in the closure summary.
 Previous sessions are in the Cashier History table.
+There is no separate "login/logout" session boundary — the "current" period shown here is simply everything posted since the cashier's last shift drop.
 :::

+All amounts shown in the Closure Summary, Shift Drop totals, and Cashier Reports use the Currency Symbol, Date Format, and Decimal Point configured in Hotel Information Setup, rather than a fixed format.
+This screen's transaction/payment totals are kept in sync with what is shown on the Cashiering → Transaction and Billing screens, so a charge or payment posted or voided there is reflected here immediately.

 ## Cashier Reports